This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Why Are Lead and PVC Used in String Lights?

-Both lead and PVC are used in most string lights (LED and incandescent) to insulate the wiring, retard fires and decrease the cracking and disintegrating that comes with age.
-That being said, there are other, safer materials available that do the same job as lead, they just cost more.
+Both lead and PVC are used in almost all string lights (LED and incandescent) to insulate the wiring, retard fires and decrease the cracking and disintegrating that comes with age.
+String lights can also contain antimony, arsenic or cadmium as insulators and fire retardants, too—all toxic heavy metals you don’t want to touch or inhale.

-If you can’t find lead-free lights, be sure to keep your string lights away from children, and wash your hands thoroughly after installing them.
+If you can’t find RoHS compliant, low-toxin lights, be sure to keep your string lights away from children and pets, wear gloves, and wash your hands thoroughly after installing them.

 3. Add Organic & Local Foods to Your Holiday Feast